dwashton/dwashton.github.io/_posts/2020-01-25-kubuntu-for-the-win.md

 I decided I'd try switching from Xfce to KDE via the software installer tool, figuring if that didn't go well I'd just download the Manjaro KDE version and reinstall.
 I won't go into details here because I really didn't _try all that hard_ to make it work...
 I followed the instructions to install the KDE components, restarted my computer, and got a black screen.  *Oops* that didn't work.
 Rather than troubleshoot I just reinstalled the Manjaro KDE version.

 I really liked Manjaro with KDE Plasma, it brought back a lot of memories from running KDE back in the day, and was the experience I was looking for.
 Unfortunately, somehow after running some updates I ended up with the black screen again after rebooting.
-It also felt a little different, based on Arch Linux, and I didn't realize how much I has gotten used to Ubuntu over the years.
+It also felt a little different, based on Arch Linux, and I didn't realize how much I had gotten used to Ubuntu over the years.
 So rather than troubleshoot another problem, I decided for now to run an Ubuntu based distro.
 I'll give Manjaro another try sometime in the future, but for now I'll go with something a little more familiar.

 ## Kubuntu